KxSystems/kx-vscode/README.md

 #### Run q file in new q instance

 If q is installed and executabel from teh terminal, it is possible to execute and entire script on a newly launch q instance with this option.
-When executing a file on a new instance, it will launch in the terminal and allow the user to interrogate the active q process from the terminal window within vscode
+When executing a file on a new instance, it will launch in the terminal and allow the user to interrogate the active q process from the terminal window within Visual Studio Code

 ### Insights query execution

 The kdb Insights Platform offers enhanced connectivity and Enterprise level API endpoints offering additional means to query data and interact with Insights which is not available with kdb processes.
-It is necessary to have an instance of Insight Enterprise running and have created a connection to it (TODO INSERT LINK) within the vscode extension
+It is necessary to have an instance of Insight Enterprise running and have created a connection to it (TODO INSERT LINK) within the kdb VS Code extension

 Similarly to above (TODO insert link), we can execute arbitary code against Insights.
 This will be executed on a user specific sandbox process within the Insights deploy.
 This sandbox will be instanciated upon the first request to execute code when connected to an Insights connection and will remain active until timed out; or the user is logged out.

 #### Data Sources

-In addition to code execution against scratchpads, Insights also support Data Sources where users can build a query within vscode which can be executed against the Insights API endpoints (TODO INSERT LINK TO API DOCS on code.kx.com).
+In addition to code execution against scratchpads, Insights also support Data Sources where users can build a query within Visual Studio Code which can be executed against the Insights API endpoints (TODO INSERT LINK TO API DOCS on code.kx.com).
 The UI helps users build a query based on the available API on their instance of Insights; parameterise it and return the data results to the OUTPUT or KDB Results window

 To create a Data Source

 - In the Data Sources view, click the options button and select 'Add Data Source'
 - click on the created data source where the name, API and parameterization can be applied
-- 'Save' will persist the Data source to the vscode workspace
+- 'Save' will persist the Data source to the Visual Studio Code workspace

 ![data Source](img/data-source.png)